daniellehopedev/devops-bootcamp-demos/module-8-demos/jenkins-demos/README.md

     - check the linux distro with `cat /etc/issue`, used for a script you need to setup nodejs
     - install curl (if it's not already)
         - `apt update` > `apt install curl`
-    - download setup script
+    - download setup script for NodeSource
-        - `curl -sL <nodesource url> -o nodesource_setup.sh`
-        - get NodeSource url from : https://github.com/nodesource/distributions
+        - get installation instructions from : https://github.com/nodesource/distributions
-    - run the setup script
-        - `bash nodesource_setup.sh`
-    - install nodejs
-        - `apt install nodejs`

 ### Make Docker Available on the Jenkins Server
 1. shutdown the current running jenkins container